Taxation in South Africa: Fuel levy

 The Fuel levy, also known as "General Fuel Levy" is a tax payable by the licensed manufacturers of petroleum products within South Africa.
-Petroleum products include petrol, diesel, Kerosene and biodiesel.
+Petroleum products include petrol, diesel, kerosene (household paraffin) and biodiesel.
 If consumed within the RSA these products are also subject to Excise Duty and the Road Accident Fund (RAF) levy.
 In April 2018, the fuel levy was R3.37 per litre, which represented 23.7% of the price of 93 octane fuel (inland).

 The Road Accident Fund is a state insurer that provides insurance cover to all drivers of motor vehicles in South Africa in respect of liability incurred or damage caused as a result of a traffic collision.
 In April 2018 the road accident fund (RAF) contribution to the fuel price was R1.93 or 13.6%.

 The diesel refund system was introduced on 4 July 2001 as a way to promote international competitiveness in the fishing, farming, forestry and mining industries.
 On 1 October 2007 the scheme was extended to include electricity generation for peak demand where the power plants in question used petroleum fuels and generated in excess of 200MW.
 The purpose to which the fuel is employed determines the diesel refund rate.
 For example, farmers are entitled to 100% refund of the RAF levy.
 The rates are adjusted annually.
 The refunds are administered via the VAT system and are offset against VAT payable.

 In the 2020/21 budget the fuel levy was increased by 16 cents per litre and the road accident fund levy by 9 cents per litre.